cjpatoilo/bowerless/readme.md

 [![Gitter Chat](https://img.shields.io/badge/gitter-join_the_chat-4cc61e.svg)](https://gitter.im/cjpatoilo/bowerless)

-## Why it's awesome?
+## Why it's awesome

 This library reads the package.json files for each of those dependencies.
 Based on these connections, it will generate a bundle of the master files.

-*NOTE: For now only works with JavaScript and CSS files.*
+*Note: For now only works with JavaScript and CSS files.*

 ## Getting Started